pottekkat/personal-website/content/posts/twentysomethings.md

 Getting better at what you do increases your range of opportunities.
 This additional sample space of opportunities improves the likelihood of finding one you are genuinely interested in.

 For example, a mediocre software engineer might only find underpaid work in large service companies (you know who they are).
 But if you level up, you can leverage your skills to work at _any_ company and earn a significantly better salary.
-The mediocre will never.
+Mediocrity will never get you here.

 This is a significant differentiator when you live somewhere with limited opportunities.
 I live in a small rural town in Kerala, where my ambitions rarely match the local taste.
 My way out was to get good at my job.
 This led to better opportunities and eventually to my [current](/now/) job (where I get to work on cool stuff!).